lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 Weight multiplier is defined based on the current amount of LDO tokens deposited by the Node Operator to the vault.
 The weight multiplier values are set for ranges of LDO token amounts.
 The number of ranges and corresponding weight multipliers are determined by the DAO via `DEFAULT_ADMIN_ROLE`.

+Unlike other providers that provide weight boost for the exact Node Operator, LDO Lock Provider provides weight boost for all Node Operators in the Node Operator Group the Node Operator belongs to.
+If several operators in the same group weight boost from the LDO Lock provider, the largest boost is used to avoid situations of staked boosts.

 Example:

 | LDO Amount Deposited | Weight Multiplier |